 While the US, UK, and other countries allow dual citizenship, ensuring that you’re ready to accept another citizenship means you’ll have to put yourself in the shoes of someone in that position.

-For example, chances are that your second passport will not grant you visa-free access to all the countries you are accustomed to traveling to without issues.
+Chances are that your second passport will not grant you visa-free access to all the countries you are accustomed to traveling to without issues.

-The reality is, if you will be traveling on lesser quality passports, you’re going to have to get a visa to go somewhere.
-However, as I always tell people, you can be a citizen of the worst country on earth and still get a visa to visit the US.
+You may even run into issues despite having visa-free access.
+The reality is, if you are traveling on lower quality or ranked passports, you’re going to have to get a visa to go somewhere.
+However, as we always tell people, you can be a citizen of the worst country on earth and still get a visa to visit the US.
 Just because you don’t have visa-free access doesn’t mean you can’t visit a country.

 The challenge for someone living the nomad lifestyle is that getting a visa often depends on having a stable residence.

-So be aware that if you are going to make a lesser-quality passport work in combination with visas, you may not be able to afford a nomad lifestyle to the extent that you might hope or to which you are accustomed.
+So be aware that if you are going to make a lesser-quality passport work in combination with visas, you may not be able to achieve a nomad lifestyle to the extent that you might hope or to which you are accustomed.

 To everything, there is a trade-off.

 Not everybody is going to know where Paraguay is located.
 That may be a good thing, but it’s probably not a factor that will work in your favor.
-At least when you show up with a US, UK or Australian passport, everyone knows that country and most everyone will figure that you’re wealthy and let you in.
+At least when you show up with a US, UK, or Australian passport, everyone knows that country and most everyone will figure that you’re wealthy and let you in.

 So keep that in mind.

-If you are doing really complicated stuff, you might want to start asking yourself, “Am I willing to be a citizen of only one country?
+If you are doing complicated stuff, you might want to ask yourself, Am I willing to be a citizen of only one country?
 Am I willing to just be Paraguayan?
 Panamanian?
 Georgian?